 If you need a visa to enter Singapore, please apply through a local sponsor, Singapore Overseas Mission, or through an authorised visa agent.
-You will need your Air Travel Pass approval letter for the respective Safe Travel Lane you are using to enter Singapore.
+To apply, you will need an approval letter for the respective Safe Travel Lane you are using to enter Singapore.

 If you already hold a valid visa that was suspended due to COVID-19, you do not need to re-apply.
 To check if your visa is valid, visit here.